Rikard Moen, Chief Medical Officer, Optima Health

 Through her knowledge on Remote healthcare Josette brings to the faculty the hands on experience, skills and capabilities from both a user (medic on the ground) and provider perspective.

 We are honored to have the immeasurable experience and knowledge that Sir Lewis Ritchie brings to the Faculty of Remote, Rural and Humanitarian Healthcare.
-Sir Lewis worked as a medical doctor working in general practice and medical research and contributed a great deal of commitment and moral to front line staff and was a regular visitor to NHS 24 centers.
+Sir Lewis worked as a medical doctor in general practice and medical research and contributed a great deal of commitment and moral to front line staff and was a regular visitor to NHS 24 centers.
 Sir Lewis actively contributes to fundraising for and the promotion of the RNLI.
+Sis Lewis is also the Co-Chair of FRRHH's newly appointed Interim Faculty Advisory Board.

 Professor John Duncan, OBE, Head of Teaching – Inverness, University of Aberdeen